 4. Sweet Fruits

 Raw, juicy, sweet fruits are best for balancing your Pitta.
 Focus on fruits like melons, sweet plums, apples, pears, fresh dates, avocado, and figs. Dried fruits are also favorable for Pitta but in small amounts.
-Avoid sour fruits such as oranges, sour grapes, lemon, cherries, berries, grapefruit, pineapple, peaches, and olives.
+Avoid sour fruits such as oranges, sour grapes, lemon,

 5. Nuts And Seeds